Prometheu52/Wicked-crafting/README.md

 The Keypress Latency is gives contol over how many ms should be between keypresses.
 The default value is 60.
 It is used for crafting weapons that needs to travel more than 4 keys.
 In that case set a higher FPS ingame, and lower the latency.
 This way the game can recognise more input.

-#### Important
+## Important
+***

 The script is not sucessful at 100% of the time.
 Limiting framerate or your connection is definitly helpful!

-Also, I have only tested it on a 2k display.
+I have only tested it on a 2k display.
 In theory it should work on any display, but without testing I can not be sure!

 If something seems off, check the values with the "Debug" button